limjh16/jekyll-action-ts/README.md

 Note that we also renamed `index.html` to `index.adoc` and modified this file accordingly in order to leverage AsciiDoc.

 ### Use the action
-Use the `helaili/jekyll-action@master` action in your workflow file.
+Use the `limjh16/jekyll-action-ts@v1` and `ruby/setup-ruby@v1` action in your workflow file.
 It needs access to a `JEKYLL_PAT` secret set with a Personal Access Token.
 The directory where the Jekyll site lives will be detected (based on the location of `_config.yml`) but you can also explicitly set this directory by setting the `jekyll_src` parameter (`sample_site` for us).
 The `SRC` environment variable is also supported for backward compatibilty but it is deprecated.

 Use the `actions/cache` action in the workflow as well, to shorten build times and decrease load on GitHub's servers